lindaprotocol/documentation-en/docs/developers/governance.md

 ## Voting and Implementation

 - The on-chain voting period lasts for **3 days**.
-- During this period, all Super Representatives can vote on the TIP.
+- During this period, all Super Representatives can vote on the LIP.
 - After the voting deadline, if the number of supporting votes from Super Representatives is **greater than or equal to 18**, the proposal is considered passed and automatically takes effect.